 <?xml version='1.0' encoding="utf-8"?> <toc version="2.0"> <tocitem target="mytoolbox.html">My Toolbox <tocitem target="funclist.html">Functions <tocitem target="firstfx.html">first</tocitem> <tocitem target="secondfx.html">second</tocitem> <tocitem target="thirdfx.html">third</tocitem> </tocitem> <tocitem target="myexample.html">My Example </tocitem> </tocitem> </toc>

-When using this command, specify the complete path to the folder that
+this command, specify the complete path to the folder that contains your HTML

 For example, suppose that your HTML files are in